ctn-waterloo/website/ctn_waterloo/content/courses/syde-750_index.md

 Two lectures per week and homework assignments consisting of computer exercises using Python.
 For SYDE 750 a larger class project is required, usually a computer simulation developed based on significant neuroscientific research and/or collaboration with a neurophysiologist.
-For Syde 556 a class project based on an in class/text example is required.
+For SYDE 556 a class project based on an in class/text example is required.
 This course examines a general framework for modeling computation by neurobiological systems with an emphasis on quantitative formulations.
 Particular emphasis will be placed on